-Congratulations on passing the Phase 3 exam!
+Congratulations on passing your real estate exams!
 You’re about to embark on an exciting new adventure in one of the world’s hottest real estate markets.

 It wasn’t that long ago that I was you – shiny real estate license in hand, ready to take on the world.
 Looking back on those days now, I realize just how ill-prepared I was for this business.
 I didn’t know that the average new agent doesn’t sell something for 6 months.
 I didn’t know that my friends and family wouldn’t be toppling over each other to use my services.
 I didn’t know that my time would be at the mercy of my clients and that my hours of work were about to get longer (not shorter) and my ability to travel would get harder (not easier).
 I didn’t know how hard this business would be.

 So today, I share with you the advice I wish someone had shared with me when I first became a REALTOR:

 1. The brokerage you choose matters.
 Brokerages offer vastly different levels of training and support in exchange for part of your commission.
 You can pay up to 50% of your commission to your broker, or you can pay a few hundred dollars per transaction or sale.
 My advice: don’t get caught up in the commission split game but do make sure that you’re actually getting something in return.
 If you want to make a living selling real estate, the number of sales you make is WAY more important than the amount you pay your broker.
 Choose a brokerage that offers in-depth training and support to get you on the path to success faster.
 90% of zero won’t pay the bills.
 Want to make more money?
 Sell more houses.

 2. Consider joining a team or getting a mentor.
 Working with experienced agents will help you get experience without putting unsuspecting Buyers and Sellers at undue risk.
 You’ll learn how to build relationships with clients and learn from all the crazy things your mentor has seen and done (‘the-what not-to-do’s’).